Dominic-Santos/doms_discord_bot/README.md

 ## Create your own bot

-If you wish to run your own version of the bot, feel free to fork/use/copy the code in this repo :smiley: a mention is always apreciated
+If you’d like to run your own version of the bot, feel free to fork, use, or copy the code in this repo 😊 A mention is always appreciated!

 ### Discord App

 You will need to create a discord app, follow the guide [here](https://discord.com/developers/docs/intro)

+The bot will require permissions to post messages in channels and manage events

 ### Configure the App